-Tell your doctor if you take aspirin or have any allergies.
-In addition, be sure to tell our doctor if you are pregnant, take any "blood thinning" medications, or have a history of bleeding problems.
+Tell your healthcare provider if you take aspirin or have any allergies.
+Also tell your provider if you are pregnant, take any blood-thinner medicines, or have a history of bleeding problems.

-Be sure your doctor knows about all other medicines, herbs, vitamins, and supplements you are taking.
+Be sure your provider knows about all other medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 - Fraser, Marianne, MSN, RN